slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The further a society drifts from the truth the more it will hate those who speak it." (...)
 "In a time of universal deceit, telling the truth is a revolutionary act."
 -- George Orwell [1903]*

+> *"You can ignore reality, but you can’t ignore the consequences of ignoring reality."
+-- Ayn Rand [1905]*

 > *"We are each entitled to our own opinion, but no one is entitled to his own facts."
 -- Patrick Moynihan [1927]*